-KIT is providing technical assistance to Phase 2 of the Communal Approach for the Agricultural Market (ACMA) project.
-Together with consortium partners, our work includes monitoring and evaluation, developing and implementing the project’s youth strategy and advising on the strategic direction of ACMA 2.
+KIT is providing technical assistance to Phase 2 and Phase 3 of the Communal Approach for the Agricultural Market (ACMA) project.
+Together with consortium partners, our work includes monitoring and evaluation, developing and implementing the project’s youth strategy and advising on the strategic direction.

 Improving agricultural performance in Benin